-Given that the Remain campaign is generally pro-immigration (albeit with the odd exception) Leave.EU would have come in for even more criticism if it had excluded non-British workers instead.
+It’s worth noting Leave.EU would have come in for even more criticism had it instead excluded non-British workers on account of their origin.